Application deadline: Monday, February 28, 2022, for spring 2023.

 This program is a virtual spring semester fellowship.
 The terms of the program may be subject to change.

 Fellows will have access to Brown University resources and are invited to contribute to the academic community.
 There will be opportunities to present work-in-progress in a campus-wide public lecture or performance.
 Projects should focus at least in part on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.
 Fellows are expected to cover their own expenses (including health benefits) for the duration of their appointment.

-- Required attendance at virtual Practitioner Fellows Workshop (number of sessions to be determined)
+- Attendance at the virtual Practitioner Fellows Workshop (number of sessions to be determined) is required

-- In-person on campus Capstone Week workshop where participants will present work (travel and lodging provided)
+- Participation at an in-person on campus Capstone Week workshop where participants will present their work (travel and lodging provided) is required

 - Previous CSREA Practitioner Fellows are not eligible